colinotp/quaternion-sequences/README.md

 job_join.sh runs the last part of the driver, once the files are sorted

-And finally a few scripts to start batches on Comput Canada
+And finally a few scripts to start batches on the Digital Research Alliance of Canada's computers

 start_pairs_batches.sh This launches batches in parallel for each rowsum possible